 Now you’re ready.
 Before we start with the actual calls, I’d like to explain three command-line parameters, that we will see over and over again:

-switch will remove the container again, after it ran.
+• The --rm switch will remove the container again, after it ran.
 This is something that we dearly want in our set of one-off commands below.
-If we omit it, Docker will fill its local store with new containers over and over again with each call. - The
+If we omit it, Docker will fill its local store with new containers over and over again with each call.

-parameter tells Docker, that we want to interact with the container, e.g., because we start a shell, where we want to type something. - The
+• The -i parameter tells Docker, that we want to interact with the container, e.g., because we start a shell, where we want to type something.

 Note: Some of the Docker images invoked below are not official builds from the respective project, but third-party images from other developers.
 Take care when running arbitrary images, that those will do indeed what they claim they do.